abap-wasm/abap-wasm/README.md

 ## Complete CI/Unit Test Setup
 For every push to this repository, static analysis and unit tests is run.
-This means every change is tested in isolation, giving a complete Continious Integration setup the way it is [supposed to work](https://martinfowler.com/articles/continuousIntegration.html).
+This means every change is tested in isolation, giving a complete Continuous Integration setup the way it is [supposed to work](https://martinfowler.com/articles/continuousIntegration.html).

 Static analysis is performed by [abaplint](https://abaplint.org).